 Yes—use team or round‑robin events in Cal.com.
 The agent will book into whichever host Cal.com assigns per your rules.

 You will be asked to provide your API key once upon connection.
-Once connected, all actions will require an Event ID.
+After that, each Real‑Time Booking action lets you pick an event from the events we fetch from Cal.com.

 The Real-Time Booking Node enables your AI agent to schedule appointments, meetings, and consultations in real-time by checking calendar availability and creating bookings—all within the conversation flow.